wsderte/tailwind/README.md

    - sign in/up
        - change ref on sign/up, sign/in
        - Usage of date inputs in sign in/up
+       - input side effects on error / sucesses

+   - hooks
       - useEffect
       - useForm
       - useMemo
       - useLazy
       - useCallback

   - header

   - coursesPage => infinite scroll